Mayank-902/pmodoro/README.md

 # Acknowledgments
 - The application is inspired by the Pomodoro Technique developed by Francesco Cirillo.
 - The design and implementation were created by Mayank Raj.
-- Special thanks to the developers and contributors of the libraries and resources used in this project.